Apartment La Garçonnière – Marais District

 Here is a stunning modern little flat entirely renovated in 2013 and fantastically located.

 Situated on the ground floor of a stone building, you will be impressed by the magnificent carriage entrance, typical of the district.

-It is an apartment that overlooks the interior courtyard, ensuring peace for your perfect nights sleep.
+It is a non-smoking apartment that overlooks the interior courtyard, ensuring peace for your perfect nights sleep.

 La Garçonnière maintains an ancient charm with its brick and exposed wood beams, typical old-style Parisian.